cellsignal/kedro-graphql/README.md

 ### v1.0.0

-- Added a "sort" argument to pipelines Query so users could sort through mongodb document fields lexicographically (ascending/descending)
+- Added a `sort` argument to pipelines Query so users could sort through mongodb document fields lexicographically (ascending/descending)
 - Added support for presigned S3 urls for upload and download of `DataSet`
 - Added `tags` and `exists` fields to `DataSet` type
 - Added  `parent`, `runner`, `created_at` fields to `Pipeline` type